TeyyaM/Chronicle/README.md

 In one terminal, `cd` into `react-front-end`.
 Run `npm install` to install the dependencies.
 Then run `npm start` and go to `localhost:3000` in your browser.

 In the other terminal, `cd` into `express-back-end`.
-Run `npm install` to install the dependencies, then you have the option to run `npm run db:reset` to seed the database with fake data or create your own database and tables.
+Run `npm install` to install the dependencies, then you have the option to run `npm run db:reset` to seed the database with fake data or to have a blank database:
+1. comment/uncomment the necessary code in "express-back-end/bin/resetdb.ts"
+2. run <tsc> in your terminal in the express-back-end directory
+3. run <npm run db:reset> in the same terminal

 In this same folder create a `.env` file using these secret variables but set to your information:
 DB_HOST=localhost